static-frame/static-frame/doc/source/articles/upgrade.rst

-No. 4: Assignment is a Function that Preserves Types
+No. 4: Assignment is a Function
 _____________________________________________________________